Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Introduction

-In this work, we demonstrate that net computational improvements can be achieved on current-generation quantum computers using low-overhead QEC primitives---the underlying protocols employed in QEC---without the need for full QEC encoding.
+In this work, we demonstrate that net computational improvements can be achieved on current-generation quantum computers using low-overhead QEC primitives~\footnote{By QEC primitives, we refer to core components or sub-routines employed in QEC, such as encoding, parity checks, non-destructive measurements via ancillas, and decoding.}---the underlying protocols employed in QEC---on the physical level without the need for QEC encoding.
 We employ ancilla qubits and entangling parity checks (core elements of all stabilizer QEC codes~\cite{Nielsen_Chuang2011}) to perform error detection on unencoded computational qubits.
 We present two key demonstrations leveraging error-detection strategies to deliver enhanced overall capability.
 First, we improve the implementation of a long-range CNOT gate using a novel protocol based on unitary preparation of a Greenberger-Horne-Zeilinger (GHZ) state followed by a predominantly unitary disentangling step.
-This approach has the advantage that the final state of the disentangled qubits (the intermediate qubits that connect the distant control and target qubits themselves), reveals errors that have occurred during the gate.
+This approach has the advantage that the final state of the disentangled qubits (the intermediate qubits that connect the distant control and target qubits themselves) reveals errors that have occurred during the gate.
 With this approach we perform a long-range CNOT achieving over 85\% fidelity across up to 40 lattice sites, outperforming state-of-the-art alternatives on superconducting processors.
 Second, we generate large GHZ states using a protocol first presented by Mooney {\em et al.}~\cite{mooney2021generation}, which allows for the integration of sparse error detection through ancillary stabilizer measurements.
-Using this resource-efficient routine (consuming no more than 9 flag qubits) in combination with a deterministic error-suppression pipeline~\cite{mundada2023experimental, coote2024, hartnett2024}, we achieve genuine multipartite entanglement for up to 75 qubits, verified in terms of multiple-quantum coherence (MQC) fidelity---a record in the published literature.
+Using this resource-efficient routine (consuming no more than 9 flag qubits) in combination with a deterministic error-suppression pipeline~\cite{mundada2023experimental, coote2024}, we achieve genuine multipartite entanglement for up to 75 qubits, verified in terms of multiple-quantum coherence (MQC) fidelity---a record in the published literature.
 In contrast to the work of Mooney {\em et al.}, we see significant enhancements in the fidelity of the GHZ state through the addition of error detection with increasing numbers of flags.
 We also observe a comparatively low discard rate, where over $80\%$ of the shots are kept in the case of generating a 27-qubit GHZ state and over $21\%$ in the 75-qubit state.
-These results demonstrate that incorporating QEC primitives delivers a net improvement in the capability of a near-term quantum computer relative to the best alternative strategies, and (putting resource efficiency aside) achieves a much larger overall improvement than is currently achievable using full QEC.
+These results demonstrate that incorporating QEC primitives on the physical level can deliver a substantial net improvement in the capability of a near-term quantum computer relative to the best alternative strategies.

 The remainder of this paper is structured as follows: In Sec.~\ref{sec:cnot}, we present the design of a new protocol for implementing the long-range CNOT gate.
 This is followed by experimental demonstrations in Sec.~\ref{sec:teleported_cnot_results}; there we show significant improvement in a teleported CNOT on an IBM superconducting processor compared to the alternative measurement-based protocol.
 We present both shot-by-shot experiments and experiments incorporating post-processing to implement readout error mitigation.
 In Sec.~\ref{sec:ghz}, we introduce the method by which large-scale, high-fidelity GHZ states can be generated, presenting the principles behind sparse parity checks.
 Subsequently, in Sec.~\ref{sec:2d_ghz_results}, we experimentally demonstrate the method, characterizing performance via both the MQC and Hellinger fidelities.
 Our presentation includes detailed error analysis, highlighting performance variability with the number of flag qubits, and the role of error suppression in circuit execution.